Emulator Issues #11871

 - Operating system Windows added

 I fwded that to Microsoft via some contacts and reported through their Security Intelligence portal.
 Definitions v1.303.648.0 and later should be fixed.
 If you still encounter this issue, please report back on the bug with: 1.
 Dolphin version; 2.
 Defender definitions version.

-#9 Updated by mbc07 about 1 month ago
+#9 Updated by mbc07 over 1 year ago

 I posted this on the forums and was instructed to report here too: